6 Eco-Friendly Alternatives to Renting a Car in Rarotonga & the Cook Islands© CookIslandsPocketGuide.com

 4. Bicycle

-No charging, no emissions; just putting power to the peddle!
-Bicycles/pushbikes are still worth considering for getting from A to B or taking a scenic ride in the Cook Islands.
-Cycling around the whole of Rarotonga takes approximately 2-3 hours including a few breaks and even less on the outer islands.
+Cycling around the entire island of Rarotonga takes approximately 2-3 hours, including a few breaks, and even less time on the outer islands.
 With that in mind, cycling is good for riding into town or hitting some of the highlights on the back roads, which we cover in the 5 Best Bike Trails in Rarotonga & the Cook Islands.

 Learn more about renting a bike in Cycle Rarotonga & the Cook Islands: Where to Rent Bikes & E-Bikes, as well as cycling times in The Cycling Times & Distances in Rarotonga & the Cook Islands.